OptEx: Expediting First-Order Optimization with Approximately Parallelized Iterations: Theoretical Results

-The proof is detailed in Appx. \ref{app:th:grad-error}.
+The proof is in Appx. \ref{app:th:grad-error}.
 It is important to note that since FOO pertains to local optimization, the global fulfillment of Assump. \ref{asm:2} is not a prerequisite.
-This means that the sampling of $\nabla F$ from $\mathcal{GP}(\vzero, \rmK)$ within a local region will be sufficient for our kernelized gradient estimation in Sec.~\ref{sec:grad-est} to estimate gradients effectively.
-Our experiments, as detailed in Sec. \ref{sec:exps}, will later substantiate this.
-In a broad sense, Thm. \ref{th:grad-error} illustrates that the efficacy of our kernelized gradient estimation is closely related to four major factors: the maximal information gain $\gamma_{T_0}$, the number of evaluated gradients $T_0$, the Gaussian noise $\gN(\vzero, \sigma^2\rmI)$ on $\nabla F$, and $\kappa$.
-Notably, if $\gamma_{T_0} / T_0$ is able to asymptotically approach zero w.r.t. $T_0$, the error in our kernelized gradient estimation will become significantly small given a large number of evaluated gradients $T_0$.
-This facilitates the effectiveness of proxy updates built on our kernelized gradient estimation when $|\gG|$ is sufficiently large.
-Remarkably, this also suggests that our approach is capable of reducing the variance on $\nabla F$ at a rate of $\gO\left(\sqrt{\gamma_{T_0}/T_0}\right)$.
-This can be advantageous since it avoids the need for additional gradient evaluations commonly associated with Monte Carlo sampling, whereas it may lead to a slower reduction rate compared with the $\gO(\sqrt{1/T_0})$ rate achieved by Monte Carlo sampling.
+That is, the assumption that $\nabla F$ is sampled from $\mathcal{GP}(\vzero, \rmK)$ within a local region will already be sufficient for our kernelized gradient estimation in Sec.~\ref{sec:grad-est} to achieve accurate gradient estimation in practice.
+Our Sec. \ref{sec:exps} will later evidence this empirically.
+Thm. \ref{th:grad-error} with upper bound on $\left\|\vSigma^2(\vtheta)\right\|$ illustrates that the efficacy of our kernelized gradient estimation in the worst case will enjoy a polynomial error rate of $\gO\left(\sqrt{\gamma_{T_0}/T_0}\right)$.
+This means that if $\gamma_{T_0} / T_0$ will asymptotically approach zero w.r.t. $T_0$, the error of our kernelized gradient estimation method will become significantly small given a large number of evaluated gradients $T_0$.
+This consequently facilitates the effectiveness of our proxy updates in \eqref{eq:proxy-updates} built on our kernelized gradient estimation to approximate the ground-truth updates when $|\gG|$ is sufficiently large.
+Meanwhile, Thm. \ref{th:grad-error} with lower bound on $\left\|\vSigma^2(\vtheta)\right\|$ illustrates that our kernelized gradient estimation in the best case may achieve an exponential error rate of $\gO\left(\kappa / (\kappa + 1/\sigma^2)^{T_0-1}\right)$, which thus further elaborates the efficacy of kernelized gradient estimation in Sec. \ref{sec:grad-est} and proxy updates in Sec. \ref{sec:proxy-update}.

-It is important to note that the ratio $\gamma_{T_0} / T_0$ has been demonstrated to asymptotically approach zero for a range of kernel functions, as evidenced in existing literature \citep{SrinivasKKS10, Kassraie022}.
-This therefore underpins the establishment of concrete error bounds for our kernelized gradient estimation where notation $\widetilde{\gO}$ is applied to hide the logarithmic factors, delineated as follows:
+It is important to note that the ratio $\gamma_{T_0} / T_0$ has been demonstrated to asymptotically approach zero for a range of kernel functions, as evidenced in existing literature \cite{SrinivasKKS10}.
+This therefore underpins the establishment of concrete error bounds for our kernelized gradient estimation where notation $\widetilde{\gO}$ is applied to hide the logarithmic factors, delineated as follows: \begin{corollary}[Concrete Error Bounds] Let $k(\cdot,\cdot)$ be the radial basis function (RBF) kernel, then